jonaharagon/cocdevteam-info/index.md

 **Basically**, it means that you **can** distribute, modify, share, and adapt the content of this website, as long as you so for **non-commercial** (business/profitable) purposes, you **give attribution** to this website, and you share the modified/adapted version under **this same license**.
 These terms are a summary but not a substitute for the [full license text](https://cocdevteam.info/LICENSE)

-It is important to note that the GPL 2.0 license **does not cover** the downloads.
+It is important to note that the Creative Commons license **does not cover** the downloads.
 All downloads served on this website are subject to their own license agreements.
 Specific licenses for downloads can be found on the [license page](software-licences.md).